If you moved overseas and could only pack one suitcase, what would you bring with you?

-Chances are, some of your most valuable items come to mind – your engagement ring, valuable camera, and that watch you got for college graduation.
+Chances are, some of your most valuable items come to mind: your engagement ring, that Nikon camera, and the watch you got for college graduation.

-Sometimes, Extra Coverage is confusing.
 Which items are covered, and which aren’t?
-And what’s so ‘Extra’ about it?
-How do you even add it on, anyway?
+What’s so ‘extra’ about it?
+And how do you add it on, anyway?

 What does ‘scheduling personal property’ mean?

 Let’s cut through the jargon.
-You may have heard the term ‘scheduling personal property’ when it comes to your Extra Coverage.
+You may have heard the phrase ‘scheduling personal property’ before.
 That’s a complex term for something pretty simple: adding a valuable item to your insurance policy.

 So if you’d like to ‘schedule’ your jewelry, that means you’d like to add Extra Coverage for it, so it can be replaced or repaired at full value in case of things like theft, fire, or physical damage (like if your ring gets scratched).

 You also may have heard of an ‘endorsement.’
-Again, this is just a fancy way of describing what you can add on to your policy.
+Again, this is just a fancy way of describing a policy add-on.
 So, ‘scheduling personal property endorsement’ means adding more coverage for your valuables.
-Think of it as an agreement between you and your insurer on protection for your special things.
+Think of it as an agreement between you and your insurer regarding protection for your special things.

 So, what’s Extra Coverage?

-Extra Coverage is exactly what it sounds like: It’s a bit of ‘extra’ insurance coverage for your special items!
-Because let’s face it: Some of your most prized possessions need a little extra TLC.
+Extra Coverage is Lemonade’s term for “scheduled personal property”—it just rolls off the tongue a bit easier.
+Let’s face it: Some of your most prized possessions need a little extra TLC.